suijingfeng/vkOpenArena/README.md

 ## Too dark ?
 How to turn the brightness of the drawing window ?

-* Use r\_gamma in the pulldown window, which nonlinearly calibrate the image before upload it to GPU, so if you must restart the game after change it.
+* r\_brightness and r\_gamma, r\_gamma nonlinearly calibrate the image
+before upload it to GPU, r\_brightness do it linearly, both value cam be float.
+You must restart the game after change it.

 ```
-# defalut is 1.0.
+# large number with make the image more brighter.
 $ \r_gamma 1.2
+$ \r_brightness 1.5
 $ \vid_restart

 ```

 * Use r\_intensity to turn the intensity/brightness of the lightmap. this value can be float, you must restart the game after change it.
 ```
+# this don't influence UI brightness, as it intended only for lightmap.
-# 1.0 ~ 2.0 give acceptable result
+# 1.5 ~ 2.5 give acceptable result
-$ \r_intensity 1.8
+$ \r_intensity 2
 $ \vid_restart
 ```

-* r\_mapOverbrightBit, integer, defalut is 2,
+* r\_mapOverbrightBit, integer, defalut is 2, r\_overbrightBit get remove in vulkan render, misleading.
-* r\_overbrightBit, integer, default is 1,

 * The image/texture is multiply/add(depend on the shader) with the lightmap.